 Early in his career, Judge Lamb served as a Special Counsel in the Office of the General Counsel of the United States Securities and Exchange Commission.

-Mr. O'Toole is a partner in the firm's Business Group.
+Mr. O'Toole is the Chair of Potter Anderson's Business Group, and a member of the firm's Executive Committee.
 He concentrates his practice on corporate and business transactions, particularly the structure and use of Delaware business entities, including corporations, limited liability companies, partnerships (general and limited) and statutory trusts.
-He oftenserves as counsel to lenders, borrowers, investors, managers, trustees and other parties involved in both domestic and international business transactions.
+He often serves as counsel to lenders, borrowers, investors, managers, trustees and other parties involved in both domestic and international business transactions.
 His practice frequently involves providing third-party legal opinions concerning Delaware’s General Corporation Law, Delaware’s alternative entity statutes, the Delaware UCC and other applicable law.

-Matt is co-author of Symonds & O'Toole on Delaware Limited Liability Companies, published by Wolters Kluwer Law & Business/Aspen Publishers.
+Matt is co-author of Symonds & O'Toole on Delaware Limited Liability Companies, published by CSC/LexisNexis.
 His articles on amendments to Delaware’s corporate and alternative entity statutes and the Delaware UCC are published regularly in CSC’s Delaware Laws Governing Business Entities and he is author of the “Delaware Limited Liability Company Practice Guide,” in State Limited Liability Company & Partnership Laws, published by Aspen Law & Business.
 In addition, he has written a number of other publications and guides that serve as references for both business and legal professionals.

 Matt has been recognized in The Best Lawyers in America for corporate law, mergers and acquisitions law and securitization and structured finance law.
 He also has been recognized as one of the leading corporate and M&A lawyers in Delaware by Chambers & Partners.

 Brad Davey's practice focuses primarily on business and corporate litigation